Handling Single-Page Application Routing

 - uses: actions/checkout@v4

 The --grep flag isolates route-specific test suites.
-Pipeline status parsing relies on exit codes generated by the test runner.
-When violations exceed the defined threshold, the job returns a non-zero exit code.
-CI logs capture the exact violation ID, impact level, and DOM node path.
-Engineering managers can track regression trends through aggregated JUnit XML exports.
+Pipeline status parsing relies on exit codes generated by the Playwright test runner.
+When violations exceed the defined threshold (via expect assertions), the job returns exit code 1.
+CI logs capture the exact violation ID, impact level, and DOM node path in the JUnit XML output.

 Troubleshooting: Race Conditions & False Positives